 Be prepared to spend anywhere from $20,000 to over $40,000 to get a residential geothermal system installed.
-There is a Department of Energy Residential Renewable Tax Credit available through the end of 2016 that will shave roughly 25 to 30 percent of that upfront cost from your taxes, with no cap on how much you will receive and without the necessity of having the installation location as your primary residence.
-However, your newly-installed system must meet federal Energy Star energy-efficiency standards to qualify for the credit.
+There may be a Department of Energy Residential Renewable Tax Credit available that can shave roughly 25 to 30 percent of that upfront cost from your taxes, with no cap on how much you will receive and without the necessity of having the installation location as your primary residence.
+However, your newly-installed system must meet federal Energy Star energy-efficiency standards to qualify for the credit and regulations change frequently.

 The upshot of a geothermal installation is you can save roughly a couple thousand dollars per year in heating, cooling and hot water costs once your system is up and running.
 The actual savings may vary depending on your home’s size, the extremes of weather and other factors.

 If you are determined to go the DIY route, there are geothermal kits available.
 Most of the necessary tools are found in typical handyman tool boxes.
 You will probably need to rent a machine to help with digging, unless creating fairly deep trenches is your idea of fun.

 With some expert help, you can get a decent portion of work done, thereby saving yourself money and enabling you to play a part in giving your home a truly unique renewable energy system.
 Some contractors offer their services as consultants, allowing you to do the bulk of the work and trouble-shooting for you when you run into a problem.